Persisting chart data in Node-RED Dashboard 1

 Keep your historic chart data safe and available

-Node-RED makes it easy to create HMI (Human Machine Interfaces) using the Dashboard set of custom nodes.
+Node-RED makes it easy to create HMI (Human Machine Interfaces) using Node-RED Dashboard.

 Storing the data in the chart node is fine to show prototypes of HMIs, but where it's vital the correct data is always shown we are going to need a backup.
 Data can easily be lost when you move your flow to a new device, restart your instance, or simply when upgrading Node-RED.